KEY POINTS

 How to upgrade solar systems

-Upgrading a solar system generally includes one of two options: repairs or alterations.
+Upgrading an existing solar system generally includes one of two options: repairs or alterations.
 These things can be done separately or simultaneously, depending on the condition of your current system and your energy goals.

 Alterations you may wish to carry out could include adding panels (if there is the space), another inverter or batteries.

-Ms Bond Hutkin recommended reaching out to your installer or a solar retailer in the area for assistance if you are looking to upgrade your solar system.
+Ms Bond Hutkin recommended reaching out to your solar installer or retailer in the area for assistance if you are looking to upgrade your solar system.

 “They can suggest a second system and appropriate inverter or battery/inverter combo to suit your needs,” she said.